leogx9r/DiscordCrypt/README.md

     because of the encryption.

 However, not only did we make it so that they are visible, we also gave users the ability to send
     emojis they should not be able to use.
-(Including animated ones, without the need to purchase nitro)
+    ( Including animated ones, without the need to purchase Nitro. )

-While this does not mean you can use all of them, if a server added custom emojis for its members to use,
+While this does not mean you can use all of them, if a server added custom emojis for its members
-    you will be able to send those emojis anywhere using encrypted messages.
+    to use, you will be able to send those emojis anywhere using encrypted messages.

-There is however one caveat: Autocomplete does not work for emojis you aren't supposed to use.
+There is however, one caveat:

+- Autocomplete does not work for emojis you aren't supposed to use.